The latest information on the Mountain Bike Innovation Centre project being taking forward in Innerleithen.

 The £350million investment in the Borderlands Inclusive Growth Deal, from the UK and Scottish Governments, is made up of £150million for Scotland (£85million from the Scottish Government and £65million from the UK Government) and up to £200million for England from the UK Government.
 This will be supported by over £100million of funding from local partners.

-The Mountain Bike Innovation Centre is expected to secure the Borderlands funding in 2025, subject to the Full Business Case being completed and approved.
+The Mountain Bike Innovation Centre is expected to secure the Borderlands funding at the end of 2025, subject to the Full Business Case being completed and approved through the Borderlands Inclusive Growth Deal.

 SOSE has so far spent £2.3million to: